 - Solutions Consultant/Sales Engineer: Assist AE in sales presentations.
 Analyze the business’s problem and think of how the software can solve it.
 Answer technical product questions.
 The average base is around 83,000/yr.

-In the above positions, you’ll drink from the firehose, consuming massive amounts of knowledge about your product, industry, and software sales skills.
+In the above positions, you’ll drink from the firehose, consuming massive amounts of knowledge about your product, industry, and tech sales skills.
 Spending a successful year or two in one of these positions is an excellent way to prove yourself to higher-ups in the company.
 From there, you can move up the ladder to six-figure positions.

 Mid-Tier Software Sales Positions (2-4 Years Experience)